 In a second step pick the stories that need to be done to reach the goal.
 These stories are your priority.
 If a story does not support your sprint goal, think about postponing it.
 Think about slicing stories, so you are able to remove tasks and keep your focus.

 More often than not I see projects where the Sprint goal is defined as a last step during the Sprint planning, trying to summarize the Sprint scope.
 Sometimes defining the Sprint goal might even be forgotten.
 This is not ideal.
 The sprint goal should support the enhancement of the product.
-It delivers guidance and support for the development to be aware what they are trying to achieve and working towards.
+It delivers guidance and support for the development to be aware of what they are trying to achieve and working towards.
 It helps the development team to keep their focus on what is important in case any unforeseen problems arise, impediments occur, or hard decisions have to be made.
-Ideally the Sprint goals supports the product vision and is iteratively guiding the path towards it.
+Ideally, the Sprint goals support the product vision and are iteratively guiding the path towards it.

-First a Product Goal is needed.
+First, a Product Goal is needed.
 It gives us the direction of every Sprint and its Sprint Goal.
 Every Sprint Goal should pay on the Product Goal.
-Every Sprint Goal should answer the question “Why should we invest time and money into the next Sprint?” (from business point of view) and “Does it makes the product ‘better’ for the user?“.
-In the Sprint Review we check if the Sprint Goal is reached.
+Every Sprint Goal should answer the question “Why should we invest time and money into the next Sprint?” (from a business point of view) and “Does it makes the product ‘better’ for the user?“.
+In the Sprint Review, we check if the Sprint Goal is reached.
 What helps us to define the goal?
-The SMART rule is a great guidance.
-For beginners the definition like a restaurant menu card (“main dish” plus 1 or 2 “starters” and “deserts”.
-If it to difficult to find 1 Goal than it could make sense to shorten the Sprint.
+The SMART rule is great guidance.
+For beginners the definition is like a restaurant menu card (“main dish” plus 1 or 2 “starters” and “deserts”.
+If it is too difficult to find 1 Goal then it could make sense to shorten the Sprint.

-The sprint goal is helps the team to create a common understand of what to focus on with the next iteration.
+The sprint goal is to help the team to create a common understanding of what to focus on with the next iteration.
 It helps to get everyone focused, be transparent about what should be done within the iteration and can also help to lead discussions in the right direction.

-A good sprint goal should be precise, easy to understand and describe a value for customers, users, stakeholders involved in the product what should be reached.
-There are differ methods which help the team to formulate a sprint goal (e.g. SMART).
+A good sprint goal should be precise, easy to understand and describe a value for customers, users, stakeholders involved in the product that should be reached.
+There are different methods that help the team to formulate a sprint goal (e.g. SMART).